Food for Language

 Assmaa is a Canadian citizen of Syrian origin, and she lives in Ottawa.

 She was introduced to Syrian cooking at a very early age while helping her mom and learning a hands-on approach with no recipes and no measurements.
 In her married life, having lived in the United Arab Emirates and being exposed to the Indian, Arabian and Iranian cuisine Assmaa always looked for ways to introduce variety of healthy and tasty meals to her family table.

 When she arrived to Canada, her interest in cooking deepened and she was encouraged by holding frequent social gatherings and shows her talent, This has eventually led her to create a Facebook -based cookbook Cooking with Asma that features her recipes and her daughter Hanan Awneh the talented photographer.

 Carolina was born in Argentina but grew up in Brazil as a bilingual Spanish and Portuguese speaker.

 She lived in São Paulo and Rio de Janeiro receiving a degree in English – Portuguese translation in 1996.
 With her husband she arrived to Canada in 2007 where she continued in a professional translator capacity.

 Carolina maintains very deep bonds with all three countries through family and friends, culture and food, and at this point she wouldn’t know where to call “home”.

 Claudia was born in Caracas, Venezuela.
 She was professor at the Universidad Católica Andrés Bello (UCAB) where she was a founder and a chair of the Peace and Conflict Studies.

-She is environmentalist, loves travelling and studying languages.
+She is an environmentalist, loves traveling and studying languages.

 Besides her native Spanish, she is fluent in English, French and Portuguese and has a working knowledge of Italian and German.